karimhabush/cyberowl/docs/README.md

 The Item Pipeline is the place where you define the custom behaviour for processing items after they have been scraped.

-In other words, the Item Pipeline is the place where cleaning and processing of data is done as well as storing it in a markdown file.
+In other words, the Item Pipeline is where cleaning and processing of data is done as well as storing it in a markdown file.

 Check out cyberwol pipelines [here](./../src/cyberowl/pipelines.py).